 Mark Griffith joined the Houston Symphony in 2004.
 Before coming to Houston, he was a member of the Jacksonville Symphony Orchestra and the New World Symphony, performing regularly under the baton of conductor Michael Tilson Thomas.
 He has also performed with the Honolulu Symphony, Buffalo Philharmonic, Charleston Symphony, Naples Philharmonic, and the National Repertory Orchestra.

 Having grown up in Dallas, Griffith is a native Texan but received his education in various parts of the country.
 He did undergraduate music studies at Wheaton College outside of Chicago and earned a Master of Music from the University of Michigan.
 While at Wheaton, Griffith twice won the university’s concerto competition, performing marimba concertos by Paul Creston and Jorge Sarmientos.
 He was the recipient of the University of Michigan’s prestigious Charlie Owen Memorial Scholarship.
 His teachers include Alan Abel of the Philadelphia Orchestra, Salvatore Rabbio of the Detroit Symphony, Michael Udow of the Santa Fe Opera, and renowned marimba soloist Leigh Howard Stevens.

-Mark's playing can be heard on a growing number of Houston Symphony recordings, as well as those of the New World Symphony.
+Griffith’s playing can be heard on a growing number of Houston Symphony recordings, as well as those of the New World Symphony.
 One particularly unique recording features a concerto for electric guitar and orchestra, performed by composer and guitar soloist Steve Mackey with the New World Symphony.
-In addition to percussion, Mark is trained as a pianist and organist.
-He and his wife Katherine are the proud parents of son Benjamin and daughter Katie.
+In addition to percussion, Griffith is a trained pianist and organist.
+He and his wife Katherine are the proud parents of their son, Benjamin, and daughter, Katie.